nusagates/tuyul-ninja/readme.md

 [Tuyul Ninja](https://forum.nusagates.com/tags/tuyul-ninja/) enables you to send wordpress post to available providers via cronjob.
 From the admin screens you can:

+ * Get content ideas using Google Suggestion
+ * Get content ideas using Google Trends
+ * Save content ideas to post drafts
+ * Download content ideas as a text file
  * Create job to send specific post by category to email or other provider
  * Run job manualy
  * Delete job